lunar-abyss/miowin/README.md

 ## Documentation
-The library is that small, so it's possible to fit documentation there.
+The library is that small, so it's possible to fit documentation there:

 ```c
 // flags for window scaling, use it in mio_window